-$$fsc = fscmax \Box tanh(0.1 \Box snow)$$
+$fsc = fscmax \times tanh(0.1 \times snow)$

 It is also possible to specify a minimum snow cover (general parameter fscmin).
 As soon as the fractional snow cover area reaches above a certain threshold (fscmax-fsclim), the snow cover area is determined by another relation that represents the redistribution of snow during winter.
 In this case snow cover is dependent on maximum snow pack during the winter (snowmax) and a snow cover redistribution factor that is dependent on variation in elevation (stdelev, the standard deviation of elevation within the subbasin) and land use.